Menu

 Retries used: 0

-Zero retries — the LLM got it right on the first attempt.
-But the safety net is there for when it doesn’t.
+Zero retries — it got it right the first time.
+But the safety net is there for when it does not.

-KEY INSIGHT: The self-correcting pattern has three ingredients: structured extraction, error feedback, and a conditional retry loop.
-Remove any one and it breaks — without extraction you get text, without feedback the LLM repeats mistakes, without the loop you crash on first failure.
+KEY INSIGHT: Self-correction needs three things: data extraction, error feedback, and a retry loop.
+Drop any one and it breaks.
+No extraction means raw text.
+No feedback means the LLM repeats the same mistake.
+No loop means you crash on the first failure.

 Exercise 1: Add a Validator and Test the Retry Loop

-You’ve seen how @field_validator catches bad data and how the extraction node feeds errors back.
+You have seen @field_validator catch bad data and how the extraction node feeds errors back.
 Now try it yourself.

 Add a @field_validator to FinancialReport that rejects years before 2000 or after 2030.
 Then invoke the extraction graph with text that mentions a plausible but invalid year (like “fiscal year 1998”) to see the retry loop in action.